stac-utils/pgstac/README.md

 ---

-**PgSTAC** is a set of SQL function and schema to build highly performant database for Spatio-Temporal Asset Catalog (STAC).
+**PgSTAC** is a set of SQL function and schema to build highly performant database for Spatio-Temporal Asset Catalog ([STAC](https://stacspec.org)).
 The project also provide **pypgstac** python module to help with the database migration and documents ingestion (collections and items).

+PgSTAC provides functionality for STAC Filters and CQL2 search along with utilities to help manage indexing and partitioning of STAC Collections and Items.

+PgSTAC is used in production to scale to hundreds of millions of STAC items.
+PgSTAC implements core data models and functions to provide a STAC API from a PostgreSQL database.
+As PgSTAC is fully within the database, it does not provide an HTTP facing API.
+The (Stac FastAPI)[https://github.com/stac-utils/stac-fastapi] PgSTAC backend and (Franklin)[https://github.com/azavea/franklin] can be used to expose a PgSTAC catalog.
+It is also possible to integrate PgSTAC with any other language that has PostgreSQL drivers.

 PgSTAC Documentation: https://stac-utils.github.io/pgstac/pgstac